 - Disposable future income must be committed to repaying creditors

-To learn whether Chapter 13 bankruptcy is advisable in your situation, please contact a Phoenix and Tucson Chapter 13 bankruptcy attorney at Yusufov Law Firm PLLC via this website or by calling (520) 745-4429 in Tucson, or (480) 788-0098 in Mesa and Phoenix, for a for a free consultation.
+To learn whether Chapter 13 bankruptcy is advisable in your situation, please consult with a Tucson Chapter 13 bankruptcy attorney at Yusufov Law Firm PLLC.
+You can contact us online or by calling (520) 745-4429 in Tucson, or (480) 788-0098 in Mesa and Phoenix, for a free consultation.

 - What debts can be discharged?